 Even in the beginning stages of preparing to buy a home, we knew it was important to talk about our finances, and make sure we were ready for this next step… this financial commitment.
 It was kind of an “aha” moment for us, a chance to really take control of our finances.
 So yeah, we bought a house, and I’m sharing our home buying tips and what we learned in the process!

 - Know what you can afford, and learn about all expenses.

 Before actually buying a home (unless you’re going in with all cash) you have to be pre-qualified for a loan and figure out what your monthly max budget should be.
+You may have already found the place you want thanks to someone like a Castle Rock Realtor, however just make sure that your budget likes it as much as you do.
 This is a great time to sit down and figure out your financial picture.
 Making a list of all current expenses, income, debt and other factors really helps to give a snapshot of where you are, and what your home budget should be.
 On top of this, factors such as down payment, mortgage rate, home insurance and taxes will all factor in to what your max budget will allow… and this is where a great loan officer comes in.
 Once you access and gather your own personal information, they will bring the financial snapshot of the homes in your area into the picture and help figure out the right purchase amount for you.
 The hardest part here is staying within that budget!
 Finding a home at or below budget will really help to avoid some major stresses down the line though.

 - Get on the same page.